 For example, the project you give money to may go toward providing solar panel roofs to households in India.

-There is No Accurate Way to Measure Carbon Emissions
+No Accurate Way to Measure Carbon Emissions

 According to The Guardian:

 The UN’s Intergovernmental Panel on Climate Change found a margin of error of 10% with measuring emissions from making cement or fertiliser; 60% with the oil, gas and coal industries; and 100% with some agricultural processes.
 Measuring emissions from aircraft is especially fraught with disagreement about what exactly should be measured and aggravated by variations in each flight’s height, cargo load and weather conditions.
 When TuftsUniversity in Maine analysed offsetting websites, it found emissions for flights between Boston and Frankfurt being calculated at anything between 1.43 tonnes and 4.14 tonnes.

 The amount you pay to offset your carbon varies substantially based on the carbon offsetting organization you choose.